We all know a guy who has some massive lifts in the weight room and yet cannot put it together athletically out on the ice.

 Without going into the specific details of all decay rates (hypertrophy, strength, endurance, aerobic capacity, etc) because this is a power blog I am going to tell you that power is the most sensitive training quality to the effect of decay.

-Power only has an estimated 2 week window before you begin to start losing that quality.
-Meaning, if you train power and then do zero power work for 2 week you will begin to start losing your maximum ability to produce power.
+Power only has an estimated 2-week window before you begin to start losing that quality.
+Meaning, if you train power and then do zero power work for 2 weeks you will begin to start losing your maximum ability to produce power.

 So when programming for hockey keep power somewhere in there so you do not begin to lose it, this is especially important during the season.

-I hope this blog post helped shed some light on the contribution power has to hockey performance, here’s some takeaway cliff notes of importance:
+I hope this blog post helped shed some light on the contribution power has to hockey performance, here are some takeaway cliff notes of importance:

 • Genetics play a big role in power potential